To My Darling Daughter,

 You make your mama’s heart swell.

-Lucia, your name means light, and you undoubtedly personify that.
+My darling, your name means light, and you undoubtedly personify that.
 Your magic is found in letting your light shine.
 It is spread through your optimism, and eagerness to participate.
 It is seen in the mountain of artwork that your feverishly create.
 It is felt through your loving empathy and ability to quickly fill a tub with your toys to giveaway.
 It is displayed in the shrines of acorn fairy homes (with accompanying stories) that you constantly construct in unexpected corners of our home.
 And I now see it in a coveted 18″doll, ornately decorated and adorned with toys – wrapped in extraordinary childhood creativity.

 Happy sixth birthday my love – you are truly coming into your own.
 Please don’t ever be afraid to let your light shine because your presence continues to lift your family up in love…